 Established businesses that have relied on word-of-mouth often fall into one of two camps.
 One camp has time to work on their business due to reduced customer flow, but they a) don’t know how to effectively market their business and reach new customers, or b) are buried underneath daily tasks and have no time because they are working in their business.

 If you have time to market, but need infrastructure and guidance, this is easier to solve in many ways.
 It is difficult to simultaneously be in a money crunch and have no time to do anything but do the service work you are providing.
 This second situation can be alleviated by hiring other people to do tasks that are chewing up your day, and allow yourself to delegate tasks.
-It is infinitely easier to tackle this proactively instead of reactively.
+It is infinitely easier to tackle this proactively instead of retroactively.

 Investing money when your customer base is shriveling up is scary.
 But oftentimes, the alternative is to ignore the situation and do nothing, which solves nothing.